Survey on 3D face reconstruction from uncalibrated images: Introduction

-The remainder of this survey is organised as follows: in Section \ref{sec:StatisticalModels}, we first introduce the most popular way of constructing a statistical 3D facial model and list the publicly available models.
+The remainder of this survey is organised as follows: in Section \ref{sec:StatisticalModels}, we first introduce the most popular way of constructing a statistical 3D facial model and list the publicly available models that have been most used for 3D-from-2D face reconstruction.
 In Section \ref{sec:ModelFittingMethods}, we review methods based on statistical model fitting.
 In Sections \ref{sec:Photometry} and \ref{sec:DL}, we review the photometry-based and deep learning approaches, respectively.
 Section \ref{sec:OtherML} groups methods that use other machine learning approaches, such as regression.
-Finally, in Section \ref{sec:Conclusions}, a summary and conclusions are provided.
+Finally, in Section \ref{sec:Applications}, we review the main applications of 3D face reconstruction from uncalibrated images, and in Section \ref{sec:Conclusions} conclusions are provided.